Have you ever come across VPN blocks?

 This technology will be very vital to bypass high-level mass-surveillance and censorship which is already deployed in many countries.
 One of the prime examples of such a country is India.
 Very soon, the majority of their population will be forced to rely on VPNs to circumvent government censorship and surveillance.
 If you are in India, then you should read secure VPNs in India.

 One another name for this technology is the internet traffic blocking phenomenon and it is being used by different VPN providers to circumvent the ISP’s firewall that are set up by the government.
-A good example of this scenario would be Turkey, where government-imposed censorship is increasing day by day, and citizens are forced to rely on this technology which is offered by VPNs in Turkey, in order to bypass these restrictions and stay anonymous.
+A good example of this scenario would be Turkey, where government-imposed censorship is increasing day by day, and citizens are forced to rely on this technology which is offered by best Turkish VPN, in order to bypass these restrictions and stay anonymous.

 Aside from the super powerful Chameleon protocol, VyprVPN offers around 700+ servers in a 70+ global location.
 However, unlike other providers, VyprVPN owns and manages its servers.